prahalad12345/UDScan/README.md

-# UScan
+# UDScan
-**UScan is an OCR System to convert Images, Streams and PDF to printed text..**
+**UDScan or Unstructured Data Scan is an OCR System to convert Images, Streams and PDF to printed text..**

 ## Glossary
 | Term      | Description |